 - Strengthened educational systems like Anganwadis and Kindergartens will focus on early childhood education and care.

-- Anganwadi workers and kindergarten teachers will be trained in using curricula and pedagogy suited for children up to 8 years old.
+- Anganwadi workers and kindergarten teachers will be trained on how to use curriculum and teaching methods that are best for kids up to age 8.

 - The new policy also emphasizes vocational education and skill development.

-- The policy aims at making education more affordable and accessible to all.
+- The policy aims to make education more affordable and accessible to all.

 - NCERT will create a national framework for Early Childhood Care and Education (ECCE) for children up to 8 years old.

-- Ministries of Human Resource Development, Health and Family Welfare (HFW), Women and Child Development (WCD), and Tribal Affairs will collectively administrate early childhood education.
+- Early childhood education will be administered by the Ministries of Human Resource Development, Health and Family Welfare (HFW), Women and Child Development (WCD), and Tribal Affairs.

 3. Pivot on Base Literacy